AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 ### Removing Series

-As far as any chart can be adjusted at any time there may be a need in removing some of chart's series.
+As far as any chart can be adjusted or added at any time, you can also remove any series.
 If you know the id of the series that should be removed, invoke {api:anychart.charts.Cartesian#removeSeries}**.removeSeries()**{api} method and use series ID as a parameter for this method.
-In the situation, when the series has no ID it can be removed using {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} method.
-Method {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} uses series index as a parameter and removes the series with the index.
+In the situation, when the series has no ID it can be removed using {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} method. {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} method uses series index as a parameter and removes the series with the given index.

 ```
 // create chart